stfalcon-studio/ContentManager/README.md

 ### Migration to version 0.5

 In version 0.5 we have removed callback ```onLoadContentProgress(int loadPercent)```(because it is very hard to calculate loadPercent correctly) and replaced it with callback ```onStartContentLoading()``` to handle a start of loading content.
 So if you are using ContentManager previous version, you need to make some correction after updating ContentManager version to 0.5.
+Also, we have added new cool feature: picking files with any types.

 ### Usage